Sanskrit and Vedic learning in Nadia: History

 In the 11th century CE, the eastern part of Bengal was ruled by Sena Dynasty.
 They established their capital of the kingdom at Nadia.
 After that a learning centre was established at the capital city Nabadwip in Nadia.
 The court of the king Lakshmana Sena was made a centre of learnings.
 In his court, there was a renowned scholar named as Halayudha known for his scholarly works.
 The scholar was appointed as the prime minister of the kingdom.
 He composed several notable texts on the Indian philosophy.
 His notable literary works were Brahmana Sarvasva, Smriti Sarvasva, Mimansa Sarvasva and Nyaya Sarvasva.
 In the patronage of the king Lakshmana Sena, Nadia emerged as a famous university where students from different parts of the Bengal region came to study Sanskrit literature and education.

 The university of Nadia was one of the major centres of Hindu learning during the period from 13th century CE to the 16th century CE in the Indian subcontinent.
 Like the Ancient Mithila University, it also became famous for the study of Nyaya Shastra in region of Bengal.

 In the 15th century CE, the eminent Naiyayika Vasudeva Sarvabhauma who studied Nyaya Shastra at the university of Mithila and memorised the two prominent texts Tattavachintamani and Nyayakushmanjali of the Nyaya school, came to his home town Nadia.
 There he established his own academy for teaching Nyaya Shastra.
 It was supposed to be the first academy at the university of ancient Nadia which facilitated the learning of Nyaya Shastra there.
 After that a brilliant student named Raghunatha Shiromani came to the academy of Vasudeva Sarvabhauma.
 He studied Nyaya Shastra in the guidance of Vasudeva Sarvabhauma there.
 It is said that those days the university of Nadia had not achieved the status to confirm degree in the subject of Nyaya Shastra.
 For achieving the status to confirm degree in the subject of Nyaya Shastra, it was necessary that a representative scholar of the university should had to defeat the teachers of the university of Mithila in philosophical debate (Shastrartha).
 So for that purpose the teacher Vasudeva Sarvabhauma sent his brilliant disciple Raghunatha Shiromani to the university of Mithila as a student.
 There he was admitted in the academy of the head teacher Pakshadhara Mishra.
+According to an essay published by the Calcutta University Magazine in 1907, Raghunath Shiromani received the right to confer degrees from the Mithila University in 1503, from which date the Nadia University is considered to be formally established.